-Telephony has been a primary tool for clients to contact their service providers since long.
-Whereas on the other hand, you too as an organization utilize calling feature the most.
-Be it contacting your customers, or having an internal word with your sales or support person, or even discussing possible solutions with your team while a client is on call with you.
+Telephony has been a primary tool for clients to contact their service providers for long.
+Whereas on the other hand, you too as an organization utilize calling features the most.
+Be it contacting your customers, or having an internal word with your sales or support person, or even discussing possible solutions with your team while a client is on a call with you.
 Calls are important.

 This is why it becomes increasingly important for you to provide a pleasing experience to whom you connect with over a call, especially to your clients.

 Now, look at the phone residing on your desk.

 Apparently, it connects you with your clients and suppliers as well as business interests.

 But think how efficiently it connects you with your internal team?
 If a client calls you, how quickly you can share with him the product demo?
 Or transfer him/her to the right sales rep that is well versed in presenting the entire product?
 Or transfer him to the support person for quick troubleshooting?